 But how, Sir Ken, how?

 Marian is shy, but it does not show.
-20 years of experience in education, most of it in management and/or director positions, do make a difference.
+20 years of experience in education, most of it as school director, do make a difference.
 But I would have ignored the depth of her vision, had I not asked for a more personal conversation.
 She and Sir Ken are very much on the same page.

 There isn’t such a thing as an average child.
 Point.